prometheus/node_exporter/https/README.md

   [ curve_preferences:
     [ - <string> ] ]

-http_config:
+http_server_config:
   # Disable HTTP/2 support.
-HTTP is always disabled in HTTP.
-This can not be
+Note that HTTP/2 is only supported with TLS.
-  # toggled on the fly.
+  # This can not be changed on the fly.
   [ disable_http2: <bool> | default = false ]

 # List of usernames and hashed passwords that have full access to the web